AsyncNinja/article-moving-to-nice-asynchronous-swift-code/ARTICLE.md

 * *hides danger, see [Bugfix-1.1, Bugfix-2.1]*

 ## Revealing Danger
-Let's talk about lifetime of `MyService` and `MyViewController`.
-Both of them are *active objects* that are aware about queues, dispatches, threads and etc.
+Let's talk about a lifetime of `MyService` and `MyViewController`.
+Both of them are *active objects* that are aware of queues, dispatches, threads and etc.
-So here is scenario:
+So here is the scenario:

 1. User taps button "Refresh Person Info"
 2. `MyViewController` calls method `self.myService.person(identifier: identifier)`
 3. `MyService` starts to fetch person from network
 4. There are some network issues
 5. User does want not wait for too long, so he is just closing window/popover/modal view/anything
-6. Owner of `MyViewController` does not need the view controller any more.
+6. The owner of `MyViewController` does not need the view controller anymore.
 So owner releases reference to view controller assuming that all memory allocated by `MyViewController` will be released
 7. `MyViewController` is still retained by closure, so it will retain it's resources until the request completes
 8. Request might not complete for a while (depending on networking configs and etc)

 As result: memory consumption will grow, operations will continue running if results are not required any more.
-We have to fix this because memory and cpu resources are limited.
+We have to fix this because memory and CPU resources are limited.

 ## Bugfix 1.1 - Async with callbacks (full story)
-Usual fix is involves adding `weak`s all over the place.
+The usual fix is involves adding `weak`s all over the place.

 ```swift
 extension MyService {